Were You a Highly Sensitive and Intense Child?

 As the messengers of the inconvenient truth, they are blamed for creating discord.
-At best, they are a source of bewilderment but at worse, a source of ridicule.
+At best, they are a source of bewilderment, but at worst, a source of ridicule.
 At home, they become the scapegoat.
 In school, they become the target of bullies or are relegated to the outcasts on the fringes of school cliques.

 Having to choose between their authenticity and other people’s acceptance is an overwhelming challenge for any young person.
 The intense child may grow up feeling incredibly self-conscious about their differences from others, to the extreme, some believe that they are somehow ’toxic’ or dangerous, and live with a constant fear of being cast out from their family or social circle.

 SENSING THEY ARE ‘TOO MUCH’

 Intense children have intense needs.
 From a young age, they live with a pressure of their creativity and have a yearning for intellectually stimulating conversations, deep contemplation and insight to life’s meaning.
 Their inner life is pierced with moral concerns, strong convictions, idealism, perfectionism and forceful passions.
 However, without sufficient understanding from the adults around them, they might be misunderstood as being intentionally difficult.
 As a result, their natural needs for an adequate amount of stimulation and support may be dismissed or deprived.

 Even with the most supportive parents who validate their sensitivity and speed, many intense children have an awareness that they are somehow ‘too much’ for those around them.
 They may be explicitly criticised, or just implicitly rejected for wanting too much, moving too fast, being too naive, too serious, too easily rattled, or too impatient.
 Realising that their natural self can be overwhelming to others, they may decide to gradually shut down, to build a ‘false self,’ and to curb their excitability and enthusiasm.